LinusFridlund/USB-DAC/README.md

 ## Software

+The software development will start when the hardware is finished and ordered.
+So far I have only played around a bit and gotten a rough idea of how it will be structured.

 ## Current status
 Currently the hardware is close to being ready for ordering version 1.0.
 The schematics are finished, all the components are placed and the routing is almost fully finished.